darbdenral/vnw-plugin-timer-message/README.md

 ## Notes

 You may see a Runtime Error 216 when exiting the VisualNEO Win IDE.
-This is a harmless cleanup quirk between PureBasic and Delphi and does not affect functionality or compiled applications.
+This is a harmless cleanup quirk between PureBasic and VisualNEO Win and does not affect functionality or compiled applications.